ducarme/springable/README.md

 that describes the model you want to simulate.
 How to create such a file is described in the section **Creating a CSV file describing the spring model**.
 * The `save_dir` argument is simply the name of the folder under which the simulation results will be saved.
-If the name already exists, then the results will be stored in a folder named by the string `save_dir` appended with `-1`, or `-2`, etc.

 CSV file examples that describe spring assemblies are already available [here on GitHub](https://github.com/ducarme/springable/tree/main/examples) for inspiration or to download.